itsToggle/plex_debrid/README.md

 - For a movie or a one-season tv shows this takes about 20 seconds
 - For multi-season tv shows it takes an additional 10 seconds per season.

+This is a pre-alpha release. shits not ready!
+Feel free to check it out though, I will continously improve the speed, reliability and user-friendlyness.

 ## Setup:

 **Pre-Setup:**